 We have shown that, in the presence of large enough background populations, a range of non-additive axiologies asymptotically agree with some counterpart additive axiology (either critical-level or, more broadly, prioritarian).
 And we have argued that the real-world background population is large enough to make these limit results practically relevant.
-The most notable implication of these arguments is that 'arguments from astronomical scale'-in particular, for the overwhelming importance of existential catastrophes-need not depend on an assumption of axiological separability.
+These facts